danielPoloWork/danielPoloWork/README.md

 # About me
 My name is Daniel and I graduated as a "IT expert chief technician" for the industrial sector.
-Despite knowing that I have just over three years of experience in the field of software development of websites and web applications (CRM, ERP) but less than one year in the field of industrial ERP development, I always try to improve my skills.
+Despite knowing that I have just over three years of experience in the field of software development of websites or web applications (CRM, ERP) and less than one year in the field of industrial ERP development, I always try to improve my skills.
 I am attracted by the vision of innovation that shines through IT field, a vision I agree and consider necessary to facilitate the progress of a modern company.